ShawnAhls/mud-and-cogs/README.md

         <li><a href="https://www.heroku.com/">Heroku</a>: was used for the deployment of the website.</li>
     </ul>

 <hr/>

 <h3>Testing<h3>

 <h4>Validation of Code</h4>

 With the validation of the code using the following two validation sites.
-Using W3C validation all the HTML that was written was correct, but all the Flask inputs come up with errors.
+Using W3C validation all the HTML that was written was correct, but all the Django inputs come up with errors.
 As this is not part the HTML5 language.
 Using the W3C CSS validation for the CSS3 that was written, the result was No Errors Found.

-<h4>Automated Testing</h4>

-Created a test.py file to test each route that was created in the app.py file.
-The test.py file uses the unittest that runs each route, when the following is entered in a terminal python3 test.py.
-Once that is entered the unittest will run.

 <h4>Manual Testing</h4>
 <ol>